abbreviatedman/class-gitconfig/README.md

 If you don't have Git set up yet, or you're not attached to the configuration file you have, then follow these steps to get a basic config set up:

-1. Clone or download this repo to anywhere on your machine (`git clone https://github.com/abbreviatedman/class-gitconfig`).
+1. Clone or download this repo to anywhere on your machine using: git clone https://github.com/abbreviatedman/class-gitconfig
-2. Navigate into the repo's directory (`cd class-gitconfig`).
+2. Navigate into the repo's directory using: cd class-gitconfig
-2. Copy the file `.gitconfig` into your home directory (`cp .gitconfig ~`).
+2. Copy the file `.gitconfig` into your home directory using: cp .gitconfig

 ##### If You Have A Git Config File Already